 Moving slowly, you continue your journey downstream probing the undergrowth for the bamboo-like stems indicative of knotweed.
 It seems like you’ve slogged miles and miles; however, looking back, the truck is still in view.
 Every hundred feet you drop a data point cataloging the amount of knotweed you’ve found growing along the stream, and it’s a lot.
 You start noticing it, sometimes just a small sprout, sometimes 10-feet tall!
 There are no native species growing in these knotweed thickets … just an endless sprawl of tangled green stems erupting from clumps of last year’s dead growth.”

 Knotweed has been actively managed along streams in the Tualatin River Watershed by Clean Water Services since 2009, with Tualatin SWCD taking the lead in 2018.
-In 2009, a whopping 55 acres of knotweed were treated throughout the watershed!
+In 2009, a whopping 55 acres of knotweed was treated throughout the watershed!
 Having started the 2020 treatment season in early August, Tualatin SWCD’s Invasive Species Program has been working with local partners, landowners, and contractors to survey and treat knotweed infestations.
-In 2020, only 1.78 acres of knotweed were surveyed and treated, a 97% reduction watershed-wide knotweed infestation area since 2009!
+In 2020, 1.78 acres were treated.
+This was a 97% reduction in known infestations across the watershed since 2009!

 If you have knotweed on your property, you can reach out to the Tualatin SWCD Invasive Species Program at Invasives@TualatinSWCD.org with a photo of the infestation.
-Once the infestation is confirmed, a certified herbicide applicator can survey and treat the knotweed for free.
+Once the infestation is confirmed, a certified herbicide applicator can survey and treat it for free.